microsoft/NLU.DevOps/docs/LuisSecrets.md

 (Optional) ARM token for authorizing Azure requests.

 Optional for `train`.
 When supplied along with [`azureSubscriptionId`](#azuresubscriptionid), [`azureResourceGroup`](#azureresourcegroup), and [`azureLuisResourceName`](#azureluisresourcename), the CLI tool will assign an Azure LUIS resource to the LUIS app.
 See [Configuring Azure resource assignment](#configuring-secrets-for-azure-resource-assignment) for more details.

+## Additional Information

+A detailed walkthrough of configuring the Luis secrets: [NLU.DevOps for LUIS](https://medium.com/@in4margaret/nlu-devops-for-luis-64cd1cb7fd6e)